forentfraps/ACPKM-kuznechik/README.md

 ### _DS() and _DL()

 These are the same methods as their non-D variants, but implemented backwards (used to decrypt the result)

+### _feistel() and keygen()

+These methods are used to derive child keys from master key, as you may have guessed the idea behind is to use the feistel network and previously implemented functions (_S, _L).
+Feistel network also uses some constants, which were secretly derived by some incredible mathematitians

+### cipher() and decipher()

+Ciphers and deciphers the block accordingly.
+For example if T is out block, then to cipher it we would L(S(X(T, K1), and repeat with each child key